jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 ## Exploring the data

 Note: Main focus of this project is the ETL pipeline toolchain.
 NLP algorithms such as language detection and sentiment analysis are included for demonstration only.
-Language detection appears to have worked quite well, but its far from perfect.
+Language detection appears to have worked quite well, but it is far from perfect.
 Quality of sentiment analysis is poor at best.
-Don't make any conclusions from the query results of the final model.
+Do not make any conclusions from the query results of the final model.

-See the queries in etl-notebooks/redshift-notebook.ipynb
+See the queries in [etl-notebooks/redshift-notebook.ipynb](etl-notebooks/redshift-notebook.ipynb)

 Are there more positive or negative reviews of Airbnb stays?
 - About 97% of reviews were detected positive, while about 3% negative.